awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 ## Creating a destination bucket policy<a name="configure-inventory-destination-bucket-policy"></a>

-Amazon S3 creates a bucket policy on the destination bucket that grants Amazon S3 write permission\.
-This allows Amazon S3 to write data for the inventory reports to the bucket\.
+If you create the inventory configuration through the S3 console, Amazon S3 automatically creates a bucket policy on the destination bucket that grants Amazon S3 write permission\.
+If you create the inventory configuration through the AWS CLI, SDKs, or the REST API, you must manually add a bucket policy on the destination bucket\.
+For more information, see [Granting permissions for Amazon S3 Inventory and Amazon S3 analytics](example-bucket-policies.md#example-bucket-policies-use-case-9)\.
+The Amazon S3 Inventory destination bucket policy allows Amazon S3 to write data for the inventory reports to the bucket\.

 If an error occurs when you try to create the bucket policy, you are given instructions on how to fix it\.
 For example, if you choose a destination bucket in another AWS account and don't have permissions to read and write to the bucket policy, you see an error message\.